 - An enlarged spleen.
 Your spleen can become enlarged when blood cells accumulate in the spleen.
 An enlarged spleen can be caused by various underlying problems, such as mononucleosis and other infections, liver disease, and blood cancers.

-A ruptured spleen can cause life-threatening bleeding into your abdominal cavity.
+A ruptured spleen can cause life-threatening bleeding into your stomach cavity.

 Tests and procedures used to diagnose a ruptured spleen include: